adalbertii/21.04.2023-python-notebooks-package/README.md

 8. wmi_pytorch_regression_case.ipynb - case of a neural network performing regressive estimation of housing prices

+9. wmi_keras_convolutional_case.ipynb - an example of an implementation of convolutional network.
+The model can perform binary classification.

+10. wmi_keras_classification_diabets_case_case.ipynb - diabetes risk assessment network.
+By performing binary classification.

 and diagrams presenting the architecture of built neural networks and solutions:
 - "PDF - Neural Network - Iris classification case software architecture.PDF"